csmith/dockerfiles/README.md

 ## Structure

-Each image has its own folder, containing at least:
+Each image has its own folder, containing:

 * `Dockerfile` - the actual dockerfile the latest version should be built from
 * `Dockerfile.gotpl` - a template file for generating the Dockerfile